minvws/nl-mgo-app-android/feature/pincode/create/README.md

 # Feature - Pincode - Create

-This module contains the screen where you can enter a pin code.
+This module contains the screen where you can enter a pin code for storage.

 ## Highlighted